WatchOutNewsAgency/wona.github.com/_posts/2023-08-04-the-chapel-the-temple-the-mosque.md

 As someone who has experienced growth post-religion, and even accepted that he *is* a lil’ fucked in the head, I thought I was over this shit.
 I had a method of dealing with what my family said.
 Sticks and stone and whatnot.
 But Chekov wasn’t done with me yet!

 People who know me will know that my family had an honest-to-God exorcism performed on me.
 I was told eight days before summer break started; it was the first task after I landed.
 I won’t lie, this cut me off at the knee, brought down all defences and decimated any pretences of indifference.
-As utterly fascinating to experience 48 hours of fusion Hindu-Christian rituals, it was as if I’d regressed to eleven-year-old me, drowning in my parents’ immense and unshakable faith, while I had none of my own.
+As utterly fascinating it was to experience 48 hours of fusion Hindu-Christian rituals, it felt like I’d regressed to eleven-year-old me, drowning in my parents’ immense and unshakable faith, while I had none of my own.

 <br />